This is a fantastic opportunity to help tackle the climate and nature crises by delivering a Young Tree Champion project in your school.

 Yes – we will provide plenty of other resources and ways for your Young Tree Champions to connect, learn and share the power of trees.

 It would be useful to have recruited your Young Tree Champions, as your students will have great ideas for what you might do and any themes you may wish to focus on as a group, they are the projects driving force for nature.
-However, given the current pandemic we suggest the following:

-- Use this Young Tree Champion questionnaire to help decide what matters most to your young tree champions and select a tree theme
+- Use this Young Tree Champion Questionnaire to help decide what matters most to your Young Tree Champions and select a tree theme